A new family of surfaces with $p_g=q=2$ and $K^2=6$ whose Albanese map has degree $4$: Introduction

 The paper also contains two appendices.
 In the Appendix $1$ we show the following technical result needed in the proof of the Main Theorem: for a general choice of the pair $(A, \, \mathscr{L})$, the three distinguished divisors coming from the Schr\"odinger representation of the Heisenberg group $\mathscr{H}_3$ on $H^0(A, \, \mathscr{L})$ are smooth and intersect transversally.
 Appendix $2$ contains the computer algebra script we used to compute the equation of the branch curve $B$ of $\alpha \colon S \to A$; it is written in the Computer Algebra System \verb|MAGMA|, see \cite{Magma}.

 \textbf{Acknowledgments} Both authors were partially supported by the DFG Forschergruppe 790 \emph{Classification of algebraic surfaces and compact complex manifolds}.

-F. Polizzi was partially supported by Progetto MIUR di Rilevante Interesse Nazionale \emph{Geometria delle Variet$\grave{a}$ Algebriche e loro Spazi di Moduli}.
+F. Polizzi was partially supported by Progetto MIUR di Rilevante Interesse Nazionale \emph{Geometria delle Variet$\grave{a}$ Algebriche e loro Spazi di Moduli} and by GNSAGA-INdAM.
 He thanks the Mathematisches Institut, Universit$\ddot{\textrm{a}}$t Bayreuth for the invitation and the hospitality in the period October-November 2011.

 The authors are indebted with F. Catanese for sharing with them some of his ideas on this subject.
-They are also grateful to I. Bauer, W. Liu, E. Sernesi, L. van Geemen for useful discussions and suggestions.
+They are also grateful to I. Bauer, W. Liu, E. Sernesi, B. van Geemen for useful discussions and suggestions.
+Finally they thank the referee, whose comments considerably improved the presentation of these results.

 \textbf{Notation and conventions.} We work over the field $\mathbb{C}$ of complex numbers.

 If $A$ is an abelian variety, we call $\wA:= \textrm{Pic}^0(A)$ its dual abelian variety.